st10468527/PROG6212-RaceDay/README.md

 $ git commit -m "added an events table"
 $ git commit -m "added attributes to the table"
 $ git commit -m "added a categories table and added its attributes "
+$ git commit -m "added an eventEnrolment table as well as its attributes"